So you want to take your Ex to Court?

 We all know that going to court is hard.
 Whether it’s a family matter or a commercial matter, it’s hard.
 It’s emotionally draining, financially expensive and takes a long time.

 When it’s a family matter, there’s another consideration too though – the toll it takes on the relationship you have with the other parent of your child.
 But I don’t want a relationship with them – “our relationship is OVER!”, I hear you shout.
 That’s where you’re wrong.

 You may no longer have a marriage, a romantic relationship, intimacy or even a friendship.
 What you do have though, for as long as you have children, is a co-parenting relationship.
 You and your ex-spouse are still the parents of your children.
 Your children still want you BOTH in their life.

 In the Court process you’re giving over the decision making to a Judge.
 But it’s not just the lack of control over the outcome that’s difficult.

-It’s said that in the Court process you don’t have any control over the outcome.
+It said that in the Court process, you have no control over the outcome.
 You have to get your head around the fact that there are numerous possible outcomes – what you’re asking for, what your ex-spouse is asking for and what the Judge might decide upon.
 But that’s not the most difficult part.

 It’s like taking your car to the mechanic because there’s something wrong that you can’t agree how to fix.
 The mechanic decides and fixes it and regardless of whether it was the right fix, you’ve got to live with it forever.